Dominic Thomas (academic)

-For the British footballer, see Dominic Thomas.

 Dominic Thomas is a British academic.
 He is the Madeleine L. Letessier Professor and chair of the Department of French and Francophone Studies at the University of California, Los Angeles (UCLA).
 He is the author and editor of several books comparative literature and postcolonialism, with a focus on francophone African studies.

 Early life

 Dominic Thomas graduated from University College London, where he earned a bachelor's degree in French and Philosophy in 1989.
 He earned a PhD in French from Yale University in 1996.

 Career

 Thomas was the Dr William M. Scholl Collegiate Professor in Romance Languages and Literatures at the University of Notre Dame from 1996 to 2000.
 He was professor of French, Francophone Studies and Comparative Literature at the University of California, Los Angeles (UCLA) from 2000 to 2013.
 Since 2013, he has the Madeleine L. Letessier Professor at UCLA, where he is also the chair of the Department of French and Francophone Studies.
 He is the author and editor of several books.
 He became an officer of the Order of Academic Palms in 2016.

 His 2002 book, Nation-Building, Propaganda, and Literature in Francophone Africa, focuses on the works of Emmanuel Dongala, Henri Lopès and Sony Lab'ou Tansi, and the way politicians in the Republic of the Congo have used them to craft a narrative of nationalism.
 Reviewing it for The International Journal of African Historical Studies, professor Phyllis Taoua of the University of Arizona dismissed the book as "a bit thin", adding that it "sheds a rather dim light on the current realities in that deeply troubled region."
 Professor Claire L. Dehon of Kansas State University agreed, concluding, "Had the author widened his scope of analysis beyond the Congo and explored, even briefly, other national literatures in Francophone Africa, the book would have been more deserving of its title."
 However, in French Forum, professor Kasongo Mulenda Kapanga of the University of Richmond called it, "a valuable contribution to the study of Congolese novelists Similarly, Harvard University professor Abiola Irele noted, " the work as it stands presents the fundamental preoccupations of Congolese writers and the major lines of articulation of their literature, a corpus that emerges from this study as one of the major areas of contemporary francophone literature."